-ASA’s Elementary School proudly offers the International Baccalaureate Primary Years Programme.
+ASA’s Elementary School proudly offers the International Baccalaureate® Primary Years Programme (Kindergarten-Grade 5).
 With a focus on inquiry and experiential learning, students are encouraged to explore the world around them and to learn by doing.

-“We are dedicated to the balanced development of all children in the Elementary School, with a belief that in addition to fostering strong academic achievement, we must also provide strong opportunities for positive social and emotional development.
-We strive daily to offer an active, engaging, and stimulating learning environment for all students in order to help them become their best selves for a better world.”
+“Welcome to our Elementary School community, where we are dedicated to the balanced development of children aged 5 to 10.
+At the core of our educational philosophy is the belief that in addition to fostering strong academic achievement, we must also provide robust opportunities for positive social and emotional development.
+Our daily commitment is to offer an active, engaging, and stimulating learning environment for all students in order to help them become their best selves for a better world.
+I look forward to sharing an exciting journey of learning and growth with each child in our care”.

 Your Child’s Day at ASA